-The Financial Times graduate trainee programme is designed to recruit and train entry-level journalists – developing talented individuals who have the aptitude to forge a career in a fast-paced global editorial team.
-Alumni of this scheme are well represented in the senior staff of the FT and other news organisations around the world.
+The FT is looking for talented, driven individuals like Paul who want to develop a career in financial journalism and global affairs.
+Alumni of this highly competitive scheme are well represented in senior staff of the FT and other news organisations around the world.

+This scheme is not for professional journalists or anyone who has started training courses with other media organisations.
 If you are in any doubt about your eligibility, or have any other questions, please contact firstname.lastname@example.org.